Add a vacancy

 • expiration*: deadline until which the vacancy can be applied for; once this date has passed, applications for the vacancy will no longer be accepted.
 Must be sent in yyyy-MM-ddTHH:mm:ssZ format.

 • employees*: list of identifiers of the employees who will be notified of the vacancy publication.
+Only employees who belong to the same product where the vacancy is posted can be included.

 • shifts*: list of shifts defined for the vacancy.
 Includes, for each interval, the following fields: